notsag-dev/eg/README.md

 ```

 ## Contributing
 Feel free to add new cheat sheet examples to `app/tools_info.json` which serves as cheat sheet db.
+Trying to keep command parameters names consistent is key as parameter values are cached and used as default for executing other commands during the same session.

 ## Licence
 GPL-3.0